-1 A charter school contract template is available on the RFP website.
+1 A charter school contract template is available on the RFP website, www.cps.edu/2019RFP.

 2 Student-Based Budgeting (SBB) is a formula for funding allocated to schools based on their general education student enrollment, and funds core instruction for general education.
 Outside of the SBB formula, schools will receive additional allocations for SGSA, Title I, Special Education, District Priority Spending, and Non-Instructional Services.